coolhead/sales-forecasting/README.md

 <br>

 This project predicts daily sales for Rossmann stores using historical data, promotions, holidays, and competition details.
-The final notebook demonstrates **three distinct approaches** to improve accuracy, interpretability, and deployability.
+The final notebook demonstrates **five distinct approaches** to improve accuracy, interpretability, and deployability.

 ---
 ## Problem Statement